Bammy: Preservation and production of Bammy

-Typical bammies produced and sold in Jamaica.
+Typical bammies of different sizes produced and sold in Jamaica.

 For centuries, it was the bread staple for rural Jamaicans until the cheaper, imported wheat flour breads became popular in the post-World War II era.

 In the 1990s, the United Nations and the Jamaican government established a program to revive bammy production and to market it as a modern, convenient food product.

 Bammies are currently produced and sold in supermarkets across Jamaica.
-They are also prepared and served in many restaurants, especially seafood or beachside restaurants in Jamaica.
+Also, they are still sold in local markets, and prepared and served in many restaurants, especially seafood or beachside restaurants in Jamaica.
+Bammies are a traditional Lenten or Easter staple for Jamaicans.

 Preparation

 Seafood meal in Jamaica— garlic lobster with mashed sweet potato, stir-fry vegetables, fried bammy and fried ripe plantain.
 Bammy is typically served as a side dish with seafood.